LandonWh/Gainesville-Go/Sprint3.md

 Fetch a user based on token: GET from http://localhost:8080/api/admin/user and select Authorization -> Bearer Token -> insert token (no quotes)
 If token is valid, it will return the user connected to that token.
 If the token is invalid, it will throw a 401 code (unauthorized access)

+Setting a user to be attending an event: POST to http://localhost:8080/api/attend {
+"user_id":int
+event_id:"int
+}